drjnkaur/Mr-Spider-Coming/README.md

 # Mr-Spider-Coming

-Happy girl saw spider came suddenly on it's head then runs to rescue.
+Girl dancing suddenly saw spider came suddenly on it's head then runs to rescue.
+Used : CSS transforms
 Contributors : Jenny Uppal --> https://github.com/jennycodes18/

 # Problem: when chained more than one animation keyframe to single element Other keyframe animations don't work second time.
 Can you solve it?